Leucovorin (Calcium Leucovorin, Citrovorum Factor, Folinic Acid)

 This medication can be given in an intravenous (IV) or oral form (by mouth).
 The dosage is based on the particular protocol being used by the doctor.
 You should not take supplemental folic acid while receiving leucovorin, as this may enhance the effect to an undesirable degree.

-Leucovorin rarely has side effect, any experienced are generally associated with the chemotherapy that is given with the leucovorin, rather than the leucovorin itself.
+Leucovorin rarely has side effects.
+Any side effects experienced are generally associated with the chemotherapy that is given with the leucovorin, rather than the leucovorin itself.
 In the case of fluorouracil, leucovorin may make the side effects of that medication worse.
 When used with methotrexate, it helps to lessen the severity of side effects.
 In rare cases, rash, hives, itching and wheezing have been reported with leucovorin.